Photo Credit: Photo by Simbarashe Cha

 If you live in the city or have plans to visit soon, here’s how you can experience Black culture in New York City.

-Black History and Culture Sites in NYC
+Black Culture and History Sites in NYC

+NYC was one of the main city the Black community settled in during the Great Migration, the mass movement of African Americans from the rural Southern United States to urban areas in the North, Midwest, and West between the early 20th century and the 1970s.
 With New York City housing one of the largest populations of Black residents in America, Black history and culture is seen throughout the city.

 Here are some of the Black history and culture sites you should check out.